CodeNKoffee/talktotech-ai/README.md

 In adherence to the hackathon guidelines, all data used in this project complies with responsible AI practices.
 We have ensured:

-* No company confidential or unauthorized data.
+* No company confidential or unauthorized data
-* No client data or Personally Identifiable Information (PI).
+* No client data or Personally Identifiable Information (PI)
-* No data obtained from social media.
+* No data obtained from social media
-* Publicly available data, where terms permit commercial use, is documented.
+* Publicly available data, where terms permit commercial use, is documented

 ---